thevindu-w/clip_share_client/README.md

     - Press the green colored _IMAGE_ button.
     - If there is an image copied on the laptop, it will be received and saved on the phone.
       Otherwise, a screenshot of the laptop will be received and saved on the phone.
+<br><br>
+  Long pressing the _IMAGE_ button gives more options.
+  - Get only a copied image without a screenshot.
+  - Get only a screenshot, even when there is an image, copied to the clipboard of the laptop.
+  - Select the display to get the screenshot.

 - **Scan**: To scan the network to find available servers in the network.